algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ### Overview

+The project aims to develop a faithful recreation of the classic Pac-Man game using Assembly language, within an emulated 90s computer environment.
+The primary objective is to deliver an experience that captures the essence of the original Pac-Man gameplay.

 This project targets a diverse audience, from those well-acquainted with the original Pac-Man to individuals who may be discovering the game for the first time.
 With a dual purpose, the product aims to serve as an educational tool for learning assembly language coding and as an entertainment game.

 We will illustrate the operational flow of the software and provide a visual representation through a diagram.
 For further details, refer to the [functional specifications](../functional/functional-specifications.md) document.

 ![](../pictures/diagramWalkthrough.png)

-The software specifications encompass the DOSBox emulator, while the hardware requirements include an emulator with a 16-bit processor, X86 architecture, and 65,536 bytes of RAM.
+The software specifications encompass the DOSBox emulator, while the hardware requirements include an emulator with a 16-bit processor and an X86 architecture.

 ## Strategy
-Our testing strategy employs a multifaceted approach to ensure the robustness and reliability of the project. **[Unit Tests](#unit-tests)** form the bedrock, scrutinizing individual components for functionality. **[Game-testing sessions](#game-testing-sessions)** take center stage, offering a holistic evaluation of gameplay, user interactions, and overall user experience.
+Our testing strategy employs a multifaceted approach. **[Unit Tests](#unit-tests)** form the bedrock, scrutinizing individual components for functionality. **[Game-testing sessions](#game-testing-sessions)** take center stage, offering a holistic evaluation of gameplay, user interactions, and overall user experience.
 Augmenting our strategy are sophisticated **[monitoring tools](#monitoring-and-tools)**, enabling real-time analysis of system performance, identifying potential bugs, and ensuring optimal execution.

 ### Scope of Testing
 Testing will focus on both core gameplay elements and peripheral features to guarantee a reliable end product.
 However, it's important to note that certain aspects, such as low-level technical details will be excluded from testing as they are beyond the scope of the test.